Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 > Station Select button 20-30s have to pass before the pod is ready to fire.
 > De-energizing the pod will cause its motor to gradually spin down again.

-Installed, the guns are boresight along the Fuselage Reference Line.
-Thus, with the [optical sight](../cockpit/pilot/dscg_controls.md#sight-mode-knob) in air to air mode, the rounds will fall in accordance with reticle center, just as the main cannon- only with the natural offset of their respective pylon position, thus allowing for effective natural gunnery, if only affected by a moderate increase in resulting CEP.
+Installed, the guns are boresight along the Radar Boresight Line (RBL).
+The rounds will fall in accordance with reticle center, just as the main cannon- only with the natural offset of their respective pylon position, thus allowing for effective natural gunnery, if only affected by a moderate increase in resulting CEP.
 In the same fashion, in air to ground mode, the SUU pods observe the same performance relative to the reticle depression schedule as the internal cannon, again, with their respective offsets from centerline and CEP increase.

 To safe the gun pods after combat, prior to deactivating [Master Arm](../cockpit/pilot/weapon_management.md#master-arm-switch), the